hassebjork/WeatherReader/README.md

 ============

 arduino - Sketchbook for the arduino packet demodulizer & decoder.
-          Compile and upload with Arduino IDE
+          Compile and upload with Arduino IDE.
+Set serial baudrate to 115200 view the raw data.

 server  - Program reading the arduino and storing data to database.
           Build the source files like this: